 Joy Obiya, (Head of Postsecondary Department)

-Joy has worked in Kibera, one of the largest slums in Africa.
+She has worked in Kibera, one of the largest slums in Africa.
 Her areas of concentration include education, youth and women empowerment, reproductive health education, psychosocial support care to women and children affected by and infected with HIV/AIDS.
 In addition, she is also a community mobilizer and raises awareness in different programs encouraging sustainable livelihoods in the community.

 Joy enjoys socializing and working with young people because most young people lack direction in life.
 She believes if they are nurtured and mentored early enough they are able to become productive members of society.
 She is glad that NRCF is concerned about the well-being of these children and has given them the greatest weapon they can which is education to transform their lives.

-Saidi Chesoli, (Caseworker, Postsecondary Department)
+Saidi Chesoli, (Case-Manager, Postsecondary Department)

 Saidi was born and raised in Trans-Nzoia County.
 He attended Ricatti Institute of Business Studies, Nairobi where he pursued a Diploma in Social Work and Community Development.